 They go under investigation.
 This means that if you’re accused of violating Title IX today, you still have to deal with today’s standards – not the ones listed 46 years ago.
 Penalties for non-compliance may also result in loss of federal funding.
 Although some universities have been found breaking the law, none has actually lost their federal funding.
 They have, however, had to pay a substantial amount of attorney, court, and violation fees.

 In the end, despite Title IX makes it illegal to discriminate against participants based on gender; the reality is the law demands gender equality in all areas of education.
 This includes education, admission, academics and of course, sports.
-The law is also in place to protect students from sexual harassment and sexual violence.
+Although it cannot 100% stop it, the law is also in place to protect students from sexual harassment and sexual violence.
+Students are advised they can find a sexual harassment lawyer here should they need one.